-All students in years 7-13 follow a timed tabled ASPIRE lesson every two weeks which includes Careers Education, Work Related Learning and PSHE
+All students in years 7-11 follow a timetabled Personal Development lesson every week which includes Careers Education, Work Related Learning and PSHE

 Careers Education follows the CDI framework of:

 Students have access to a range of websites including www.NationalCareersService.co.uk and www.ICould.com.

 Throughout the programme students are given the opportunity for reflection and planning

 This learning is supported by drop down days that are year specific

 Year 7 take part in activities that include First Day Back and Settling into a New School to develop their team working and communication skills.
 They look at skills and qualities and can describe their strengths, weaknesses and preferences.

 Snack bar Idol, an enterprise and teamwork activity has the students pitching for a licence to set up a mobile catering business on an industrial estate.
 Students have to use a range of employability skills including presentation, mathematical, team working and communication.

 Year 8 students have the opportunity to consider their values and what is important to them in life and how it affects their actions and behaviours.

 Students use the I could.com and the National Careers Service websites to investigate what type of career may suit them along with the career paths, skills and qualities needed for certain careers.